-ProSearch will only send a claim form to an address at which they are reasonably certain that the shareholder, or their legal representative, now resides.
+ProSearch will only send a claim form to an address at which they are reasonably certain the shareholder, or their legal representative, resides in.

 The claim form is designed to make the recovery of entitlements as easy as possible.
 To use this voluntary service, please follow the instructions provided and return the signed and dated form (along with any necessary documents) to ProSearch in the pre-paid envelope provided.

 Why is there a fee for using this service?

 In the process of operating a programme to trace lost shareholders, ProSearch incurs costs including data subject analysis, mailings, identity confirmation, claim validation, and a helpline.

 The ProSearch service is voluntary.
 Should you choose to use this voluntary service there will be a fee of 12.5%, plus VAT, of the cash entitlement due.
 In addition, where a valid share certificate for your holding is not returned with your claim form, ProSearch will charge an administration fee of 12.5% of the share value recovered (plus VAT), together with a lost certificate charge of 2% (plus VAT) of the value of shares reissued.
 ProSearch will deduct all fees from the entitlements recovered.